Archives

 In late 2009, after completing Bicycle Network Victoria’s Around the Bay in a Day for the second time, my brother Brendan and I decided to try something a little more challenging: the 3 Peaks Challenge.
 We started our training in late December before an attempt at the inaugural 3 Peaks in mid-March 2010.

-This is a list of the very few media or other appearances I’ve made since starting up The Climbing Cyclist.
+This is a list of articles I’ve written for other outlets (including for my day job at CyclingTips) and media appearances I’ve made since starting up The Climbing Cyclist.